 - Start a conversation.
 Be upfront when you enquire about the availability of your desired unit.
 Mention your pet and ask if you can schedule an appointment to view the house.

 - Introduce each other.
-When you first move into your new home, it may be a good idea to introduce yourself to neighbors and casually mention your pet.
-A small house-warming gift would be nice when you visit them, helps the to break the ice too.
+When you first move into your new home, it may be a good idea to introduce yourself to neighbours and casually mention your pet.
+A small house-warming gift would be nice when you visit them, helps them to break the ice too.

 - Put together a pet resume or testimonial from a previous landlord.
 Dispel notions of your pet being an unruly creature with a pet resume that contains information about pet breed, age, vaccination, etc.

 - Offer a slightly bigger deposit as guarantee.
 On top of your 2 + 1 initial payment, you may want to add a little more deposit to reassure the landlord about the impossibility of little BooBoo the Pomeranian suddenly deciding to tear down his 2BR condo unit.

 - Pledge your loyalty.
 Reassure your landlord that you will be a long-term tenant in exchange for making his property a pet-friendly one.

 - And lastly, put you and your pet’s charming self to work.
 It doesn’t hurt or cost anything to smile and generally be a nice neighbour.
 There’s an art of living without friction with your neighbours, and it all starts with a smile.

 One way to narrow down your search time for pet-friendly condos is to make a beeline towards expat neighbourhoods in Klang Valley such as:

 Bonus!
 Pet-friendly parks you may visit with your fluffy balls of love.